cudmore/PyMapManager/readme.md

 To see this in action, check out our [example server](http://cudmore.duckdns.org).

-Running the server is easy although requires a few more steps.
-Please see the [server installation](http://blog.cudmore.io/PyMapManager/install-server/) for more information.
+Running the server is easy with either Python or Docker, see the [server installation](http://blog.cudmore.io/PyMapManager/install-server/) for more information.

 ### Screenshots